sjl/.plan/README.markdown

 ### 2016-08-12

-* Started writing up a postmortem blog post for the Lisp game jam.
-Gonna post it on Monday if I get it all done by then.
+* Wrote up a postmortem blog post for the Lisp game jam.
+Gonna post it on Monday.